Identifying Preferences when Households are Financially Constrained: Application: Estimating Preferences using Spanish Data

-Comparing the sum of squared lengths of the confidence sets for all parameters in the case in which the extensive margin is utilized to the case in which it is not, we find that there is a reduction of $61.39\%$ when using the the interbank rate Euler equation, and a $43.81\%$ reduction in the bond Euler equation case.
-In all cases, had we neglected the extensive margin of constrained consumers higher values of risk aversion would be admissible.
-This is also consistent with the results of Section 3 and the analytical results in Appendix B. As long as there is a non-trivial probability that some of the agents become constrained, the extensive margin provides additional information.
+Comparing the sum of squared lengths of the confidence sets for all parameters in the case in which the extensive margin is utilized to the case in which it is not, we find that there is a reduction that ranges from $71.2\%$ to $99.7\%$.